LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-1-server-side.md

     }
 }
 ```
-Should be pretty self explaining just a simple class that holds a list of Clientconnections.
+This should be quite self-explanatory, just a simple class that holds a list of Clientconnections.

 We will also need a Manager to manage all rooms.
 So create a "RoomManager" script in the scripts folder.
 Our RoomManager will look like this: